odinnesl/maxient-integration/README.md

 ## Testing

-Application integration tests are located in src/test/IT folder
+TODO: Application integration tests are located in src/test/IT folder

 ## Future Considerations
-- Use of POJOs for User domain object
+- Use of Centralized logging integration
 - Use of CircleCI for test coverage reporting
-- Use of docker
+- Use of docker (pending DevOps)
-- Centralized logging integration